rvinluan/rvinluan.github.io/_drafts/2015-07-16-some-questions.md

 ###3.
 What's the hardest time you've ever laughed?

-This question is the hardest on the list for most people, but it guarantees a great story for those involved.
+This question is the most difficult on the list for most people, but it guarantees a great story if they can answer it.
 This is a standby of Pete Holmes's great podcast [You Made It Weird](http://nerdist.com/tag/you-made-it-weird/).

 ###4.
 If you were trapped in a bookstore for an hour, what section would you spend it in?